OfficeDev/TrainingContent/O3653/O3653-8 Deep Dive into the Office 365 Unified API/Lab.md

 1. Now, take the following and replace the `{client-id}` token with the value from the first exercise.
 Replace the `{url-encoded-client-secret}` token with the URL encoded value of the client secret from the first exercise in the lab.

 	> To get the URL encoded value, search for the phrase *url encode* on [http://www.bing.com].
-It will display a utility to paste the value you obtained in the first exercise and conver it to the URL encoded version.
+It will display a utility to paste the value you obtained in the first exercise and convert it to the URL encoded version.

 	Lastly, replace the `{authorization-code}` token with the code that you got from the previous step, using Fiddler.